-Funding will be transferred directly into your account within 24 hours of submitting an invoice and signed bill of lading.
+Funds will be transferred directly into your eCapital account immediately after approval of submitted invoice and signed bill of lading.

 Upon completing our onboarding process your customers will be provided an email informing them of your company’s relationship to eCapital.
 This email will introduce your customers to eCapital and provide specific payment instructions.
 All future invoices to your customers will include a notice to remit payment to eCapital.